 Continuing Education programs have been developed with part-time learners in mind, and are offered at times and in formats that can easily fit into your life.
 Most courses are taught in the classroom.
 Many are offered online or in a blended format — partly in the classroom and partly online.
 Some certificates can be achieved completely through online learning.

 In most programs, you can register for courses first and enrol in the program later.
 You can apply for credit for those courses that you have successfully completed and which meet the program requirements.
 However, as programs are subject to change, we recommend you apply for admission to the certificate or diploma as early as possible.
-Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.
+Once admitted, you can be confident that completed and eligible courses will apply to your certificate.

 To enrol in a University of Calgary Continuing Education course, you must be 18 years of age or older, unless otherwise specified as in the case of programs that have been designed for youth.
 A minimum of a senior high school diploma and relevant work experience is recommended for most programs.
 If English is not your first language, please review the English language proficiency requirements.
 If you have any questions, please contact a program information specialist at 403-220-2866.

 Understanding your program requirements

 Certificate and diploma requirements are the requirements that a new student must follow to graduate.
 Because programs are reviewed and updated on a regular basis, the requirements listed here may be different from previous or future years.
-For you to successfully complete a certificate or diploma program, you must meet the requirements that are 'locked in' and noted on your student record when you are admitted.
+For you to successfully complete a certificate or diploma program, you must meet the requirements that are noted on your student record when you are admitted.
 Once you have been admitted — to be sure you are always choosing courses that can be credited toward your certificate or diploma — it is best to view the requirements outlined in your personal record.